 Friday Night Performance

-This year, to mark the 10th Anniversary of the Henley Jazz Workshop, we will hold the Friday evening performance at the beautiful Oaken Grove Vineyard, just outside Henley (see photograph below).
+We will hold the Friday evening performance at the beautiful Oaken Grove Vineyard, just outside Henley (see photograph below).
 This promises to be a magical evening where we will enjoy food and drink together with friends and family, listening to each group's best pieces.
 The tutors will also perform a short set to round the night off, including a performance of the winning piece from our composition competition.